sayedpritom/Warehouse-management-client/README.md

 ## This is a warehouse management website for a shoe company.
 The purpose is to managing a warehouse inventory of shoes.
 Live website link: https://warehouse-eebb3.web.app

 ## Currently you're looking at the front-end.
-Implemented features and functionalities:
+Implemented features and functionalities are:
 * Home page with a header (simple navbar), banner, items (inventory items.
 Maximum 6 items), advantages section, pricing section, feature section,  footer section.

 * Extra sections(advantages section, pricing section, feature section,) on the home page.